Options for Replacing Missing Teeth Gladstone, MO

 Out of all of the missing tooth replacement options, which one is the most durable?

-At Gladstone Family Dental Group, we can give you a well-made and durable replacement tooth, regardless of which option you select.
+At Gladstone Family Dental And Implants, we can give you a well-made and durable replacement tooth, regardless of which option you select.
 However, if you are looking for a replacement option that looks, feels, and behaves like a natural tooth, a dental implant is the most effective.
 When completing this procedure, we implant a titanium post underneath the gums and secure it to the jawbone.
 This serves as a replacement root system.
 Over the course of one to several months, the titanium and bone will fuse together to create a new root system that is as strong as the original.
 The process of osseointegration makes it possible for us to give you a sturdy and durable tooth replacement you can count on.
 In our dental office, we will then attach a new tooth that has been specifically created to blend in with your surrounding teeth.
 An implant is the next best thing to a natural tooth.
 It is important to note that this is a surgical procedure, and in order to qualify, your jawbone will need to have sufficient density.
 As such, not everyone qualifies for the procedure.
 There are, however, other durable replacement solutions, such as a dental bridge.

 A bridge is created by securing a dental crown to the two teeth surrounding the missing one.
 These crowns serve as anchors to hold a gum-colored bridge in place that a new tooth is secured to.
 This is the most durable, non-surgical solution you can get to replace a missing tooth, because it is firmly attached.
 Many of our patients prefer this as an alternative to dentures, while being less invasive than implants.
 During a consultation, we can explain the benefit of both options so you can determine which solution will work best for you.
 Additionally, if you have any restrictions, such as your remaining teeth not being healthy enough to support a bridge, we will let you know and suggest a different solution.